granthale/granthale.com2/posts/age-of-ambition.md

 ---
 title: 'Age of Ambition'
 author: 'Evan Osnos'
+summary: 'This book was pretty darn good'
+rating: '8'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.